Controlled Substances

 (1) it's unlawful for anyone to deliver heroin within 1,000 feet of real property comprising public or private elementary, secondary or career school attended primarily by minors

-Delivery w/in 1000ft of school - Hydrocodone
+Delivery within 1000ft of school of Hydrocodone

 ORS > Criminal Code > Controlled Substances > 475.812

-Delivery w/in 1000ft of school - MDMA
+Delivery within 1000ft of school of MDMA

 ORS > Criminal Code > Controlled Substances > 475.872